panva/node-oidc-provider/docs/configuration.md

 ### extraParams

 Pass an iterable object (i.e. Array or set of strings) to extend the parameters recognized by the authorization endpoint.
-These parameters are then available in ctx.oidc.params as well as passed via the `_grant` cookie to interaction
+These parameters are then available in ctx.oidc.params as well as passed to interaction session details

 affects: authorization, interaction

 default value: